BEFORE TAKING HITS,

 Don’t be THAT tourist.

-Even though marijuana is legal in Colorado, it’s illegal to take or mail it out of state.
+Even though cannabis is legal in Colorado, it’s illegal to take or mail it out of state.
 Don’t mess around, just keep it here.
-Carrying marijuana is also banned at all Colorado airports, so if you’re visiting make sure you have properly thrown away any marijuana before you leave.
-When getting rid of marijuana, use a secured container and place it in a safe place that’s out of reach from children, like a dumpster.
-Never leave marijuana in hotel rooms or rental cars, because you could be charged additional fees, or it could fall into the hands of a minor.
+Carrying cannabis is also banned at all Colorado airports, so if you’re visiting make sure you have properly thrown away any cannabis before you leave.
+When getting rid of cannabis, use a secured container and place it in a safe place that’s out of reach from children, like a dumpster.
+Never leave cannabis in hotel rooms or rental cars, because you could be charged additional fees, or it could fall into the hands of a minor.